mjesun/jsTmpl/README.md

 # jsTmpl

+## What is it about?

 jsTmpl is a lightweight template engine, specifically designed to perform client-side rendering, returning document fragments which can be directly inserted into the document.
 The syntax is strongly inspired in jQuery templates, in order to facilitate learning and portability, if desired.

+## Licensing

+jsTmpl is released under the MIT license.

 ## Characteristics